Marquette vs. Wisconsin: Odds, spread, over/under - December 2

 Marquette vs. Wisconsin: Odds, spread, over/under and other Vegas lines - December 2

-The Wisconsin Badgers (5-2) will host the Marquette Golden Eagles (6-1) after winning three home games in a row.
-It starts at 12:30 PM ET on Saturday, December 2, 2023.
+The Wisconsin Badgers (5-2) will welcome in the Marquette Golden Eagles (6-1) after victories in three home games in a row.
+It tips at 12:30 PM ET on Saturday, December 2, 2023.

-See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Marquette vs. Wisconsin matchup.
+In this article, you can take a look at odds and spreads for the Marquette vs. Wisconsin matchup across multiple sportsbooks.

 Marquette vs. Wisconsin Game Info